cirosantilli/linux-cheat/filesystem.md

 ### SCSI

 Both SATA and IDE are SCSI.
-This is why both `hd` and `sd` have the same major device number.
+This is why both `hd` and `sd` have the same major device number 8.

 <https://en.wikipedia.org/wiki/SCSI>